 This house style was first crafted by an innovative turn-of-the-century architect, Frank Lloyd Wright.
 Prairie-style homes are inspired by their relationship to nature.
 And they feature lots of handcrafted details, such as simple woodwork, stained glass, and built-in furniture.
 This style of home was heavily influenced by the Arts and Crafts movement, but it is distinct from Craftsman-style homes.
 Only a handful of original homes exist, with many being in the Midwest.
 But the style is still an iconic example of architecture that originated in America.

 06 of 24

 Ranch homes are single-story or split-level houses that started popping up across the United States during the first half of the 20th century.
 In the 1930s, people built these homes that were inspired by Spanish colonials in the Southwest.
 Later examples of ranch homes can sometimes be confused with midcentury modern homes, because they share some characteristics, such as their streamlined appearance.
 In general, ranch-style homes have open floor plans and connect to the outside.

 07 of 24

 Tudor-style homes are easily recognizable thanks to their timber details against a light-colored stucco.
 They also tend to have ornate brick detailing.
 The Tudor style came from historical homes in England.
-This home style became popular during the early 20th century in wealthy suburban communities across the U.S. Many Tudor homes can be found in northern climates because the solid architecture is ideal for cold weather.
+This home style became popular during the early 20th century in wealthy suburban communities across the United States.
+Many Tudor homes can be found in northern climates, because the solid architecture is ideal for cold weather.

 08 of 24